-These hybrids can be prone to digestive issues and have a tendency to become obese.
-Split your Sheepapoo pup’s feedings into 4 meals a day to give him a chance to digest his food and avoid over-stretching his tummy.
+These hybrids can be prone to digestive issues and tend to become obese.
+Split your Sheepapoo pup’s feedings into four meals a day to give him a chance to digest his food and avoid over-stretching his tummy.

-Once your Sheepadoodle is full-grown, around 6 months and onwards, you can reduce its diet to 2 to 3 meals throughout the day.
-Adult Sheepdog-Poodle mixes should be fed 3 to 4 cups of top-quality dry dog food daily.
+Once your Sheepadoodle is full-grown, around six months and onwards, you can reduce its diet to 2 to 3 meals throughout the day.
+Adult Sheepdog-Poodle mixes should be fed 3 cups of top-quality dry dog food daily.
 Always keep in mind to take it easy on the wet food and that free-flow feedings are a no-no.

 The perfect workout buddy that is for keeps

 With their herding and hunting genes, it’s no wonder that Sheepadoodles are active.
 They love to swim, too!
 They would definitely enjoy trips to the lake, river, or beach.
-If you have a pool, your Sheepapoo would make the most of it.
-For walks, one good rule is: a 5-minute walk per month of their age.
+If you have a pool, your Sheepapoo will make the most of it.
+For walks, one good rule is a 5-minute walk per month of their age.

 As they’re becoming popular designer dogs, Sheepadoodles are a coveted breed, which makes them a reasonably expensive choice for a pet.
 Prices vary depending on the genetic quality of the parents.
-Don’t worry; pedigrees won’t come into play as this breed isn’t officially recognized by AKC.
-You just have to decide on what size and traits you want.
+Don’t worry; pedigrees won’t come into play as AKC doesn’t officially recognize this breed.
+You have to decide on what size and traits you want.